 Two years ago, I had the opportunity to be a part of my county’s The Nutcracker.
 For years, I had dreamed of performing in the ballet, particularly as one of the soloists on pointe.
 (For those who have no idea what “pointe” is, that’s just the general term used to describe destroying your feet while dancing on the very tips of your toes.
 For some odd reason, I love it.)
 I remember when my mom first signed me up for dance classes, I had to have been four or five, I wanted to be a ballerina like the older girls I saw dancing en pointe in the classroom beside mine.

 Anyway, skip to eleven years later, I finally got my first pair of pointe shoes.
-I wasn’t all that good at it, as is normal I suppose, but I practiced for hours on hours every day.
+I wasn’t all that good at it, but I practiced for hours on hours every day.
 My parents didn’t pay for lessons, so I got a job at the dance studio to pay specifically for the hobby (which is seriously so expensive.
 People think football is costly?
 Try buying a pair of $90 shoes every three weeks, with an additional $50 a week lessons.
 And that’s not including replacing all the ripped leos, tights, ribbons, elastics, etc. Blah.)

 My happiness and joy at being chosen for the roles was beyond description.
 I walked into 9pm rehearsals every night with as much of a positive attitude as I could manage.
 Finally, something good had come out of sticking to my goals.

 Unfortunately, my happiness didn’t last all that long.
 I knew only a few other ballerinas at my studio, but we were never super competitive with each other because we were all on the same level, same classes.
 The Nutcracker, however, was a completely different story.
 We were in a big competition, trying to show off as much as we could.
 We wanted to be the best.
 I loved working for my roles, but I was slowly getting glimpses of how ugly competition could be.
 Girls, whether they mean to or not, are not the nicest in the ballet world.
 Whenever someone made a mistake, such as turning the wrong way or tripping, little whispers and giggles would erupt.
-I was in the front lines during the Snowflake dance, with nine other girls behind me, and during our first on-stage rehearsal, I lead the line in a wrong direction, immediately stopping the dance.
+I was in the front lines during the Snowflake dance, with nine other girls behind me, and during our first on-stage rehearsal, I lead the line in a wrong direction which immediately stopped the dance.
 I have no idea if it was the nerves of being on the stage or just simply forgetting, but I was embarrassed.
 More than embarrassed, I was angry.
 Why… how could I have forgotten that small move?
-What an idiot!

 Up until then, I always believed self criticism was the best, and worst, punishment.
 However, as I readjusted the ballet line for another attempt at the dance, my mind almost collapsed with the whispered words, “She has no idea what she’s doing.
 What is she doing here?”